-Coty Inc. (COTY), the perfume maker that filed for a U.S. initial public offering in June, is delaying the sale until at least next year, according to three people familiar with the process.
+Coty Inc. (COTY:US), the perfume maker that filed for a U.S. initial public offering in June, is delaying the sale until at least next year, according to three people familiar with the process.

 Coty, which had planned to complete the IPO this year, is pushing the offering back partly to give new Chief Executive Officer Michele Scannavini time to adjust to the role, said the people, who asked not to be named because the matter is private.
 Scannavini took over Aug.
 1, replacing Bernd Beetz.